LenShustek/miditones/README.txt

 *  so that a version of the music can be played on a synthesizer having only
 *  tone generators without any volume or tone controls.
 *
-*  Volume ("velocity") and instrument specifications in the MIDI files are discarded.
+*  Volume ("velocity") and instrument specifications in the MIDI files are generally
-*  All the tracks are prcoessed and merged into a single time-ordered stream of
+*  discarded.
+All the tracks are prcoessed and merged into a single time-ordered
-*  "note on", "note off", and "delay" commands.
+*  stream of "note on", "note off", and "delay" commands.
 *
 *  This was written for the "Playtune" Arduino library, which plays polyphonic music
 *  using up to 6 tone generators run by the timers on the processor.
 See the separate